 You get a good view of the H3 highway that cuts through the mountain.

 Once the sun came out I was able to get a view of the beginning of the stairs.
 This first section is intense.
-You go around the fence and from the first step you’re going straight up the mountain.
+From the first step you’re going straight up the mountain.
 I would advise against eating a 7-11 manapua for breakfast on the day of the hike.
 I learned this the hard way.

 We’re walking back to the car now.
 The walk back to the street is also scenic.

-[UPDATE: 3/7/2011] I used to have directions posted to the trailhead here but I’ve decided to remove them for now.
-If you read through the comments below you’ll see that people are reporting that the guard is turning away people as early as 3:30am.
+[UPDATE: 3/7/2011] I used to have directions posted to the trailhead here but I’ve decided to remove them.
+People are reporting that the guard is turning away people as early as 3:30am.
 The new hours are in response to noise complaints in the neighborhood.
 It looks like this hike is going to be a bit less accessible for now.
 Let’s hope the state or city opens this treasure of hike back up to the public soon.
 If you still want directions, you’ll find them all over the internet.
-(Hint: check Yelp.)

 More info on the Haiku Stairs: